Doctor of Philosophy in Nursing

 The program can be completed in either three or four years.
 Both options total of 56 credits, and the coursework remains the same.
 View the two curriculum schedules for both three- and four-year options.

-Residency 1: Doctoral Week (Summer of Year 1)
+Residency One: Doctoral Week

 Every student admitted to the PhD program is required to come to the Pittsburgh, PA, campus for the first residency, usually held during the second or third week of May.
 This week includes an orientation to the PhD program and provides an opportunity for students to meet faculty and participate in live classes for the courses in which they are enrolled that summer.

-Residency 2: Study Abroad (Summer of Year 2)
+Residency Two: Study Abroad

-Students enrolled in GPNG 924 Methods of Scientific Inquiry II will take part of the course as a study abroad experience (approximately 10-14 days) in locations such as Dublin, Ireland, where students will have housing at Trinity College in Dublin, Ireland.
-Please note that any tuition discounts that graduate students receive are not applicable to study abroad courses.
+Students enrolled in GPNG 924 Methods of Scientific Inquiry II will take part of the course as a study abroad experience (approximately 10-14 days) in Dublin, Ireland, where students will have housing at Trinity College.

 Proposal Defense